Norman E Alexander Family S Foundation Inc

 About the Founder

 Norman E. Alexander (1914-2006) was an illustrious businessman and philanthropist whose remarkable career spanned seven decades.
-In 1954, he purchased Ampacet Corp.—then a small plastics recycler—and built it into one of the world's largest color and additive concentrate makers.
+In 1954, he purchased Ampacet Corp.—then a small plastics recycler—and built it into one of the world's largest colour and additive concentrate makers.
 He was a founding member of the board of the Jewish Week, a long-standing member of the publication committee of Commentary Magazine, and a supporter of the Jewish Publication Society.
 He was a founder and board member of the Albert Einstein Medical College, a founding trustee of the Jewish Foundation for the Righteous, and a major supporter of UJA-Federation as well as Temple Kol Ami.

 Application Process & Timeline